 What to look for a winter waterproof jacket

-Waterproof jackets can feel clammy and sweat-inducing, so breathable fabrics are designed to keep rain out but simultaneously allow sweat to escape.
-Does this work?
-Some argue yes, others believe when you’re exercising hard it’s virtually impossible to avoid sweaty condensation.
+Waterproof jackets can feel clammy, so breathable fabrics are designed to keep rain out but simultaneously allow sweat to escape.
+But some waterproof fabrics are more breathable than others/.

 Breathability is commonly measured in two ways: an MVTR (moisture vapour transmission rate) in g/m²/24hr, with a higher figure indicating better breathability (20,000g/m²/24hr is considered a premium score); or a RET (resistance to evaporative heat transfer) score, with (confusingly) a lower figure indicating better breathability (a RET value of 0-6 is considered very good).